 The straw laid over the mud huts was layered with wet clay which dried out forming a coating over the straw / reeds

-The original roof tiles would have been made from clay being hand moulded, pressed and then brunt in a kiln.
-We know from the formation of our Guild that they were in use as early as 1200, with regulated wages for tiler’s from 1212; it would be a fair assumption to say roof tiles were being made before the Roman Times.
+The original roof tiles would have been made from clay being hand moulded, pressed and then fired in a kiln.
+We know from the formation of our Guild that they were in use as early as 1200, with regulated wages for tilers from 1212; it would be a fair assumption to say roof tiles were being made before the Roman Times.

-History would show that wherever clay was found it would have been used to make tiles, not always successfully, as the composition of the clay would cause them to gradually break up after severe winters resulting from rain and frost action.
-As such not all clay is suitable for tile making Berkshire, Cambridgeshire, Gloucestershire, Leicestershire and areas around the Humber being well known for the quality of the clays found in those areas producing high quality hand made clay tiles, Cambridgeshire being particularly noted for it’s nibless tiles fixed with wooden pegs; whilst Staffordshire clay grounds are noted for their machine made tiles being made from the harder clays found in that area.
+History would show that wherever clay was found it would have been used to make tiles.
+This was not always successfully, as the composition of the clay would cause them to gradually break up after severe winters resulting from rain and frost action.
+As such not all clay is suitable for tile making.
+Berkshire, Cambridgeshire, Gloucestershire, Leicestershire and areas around the Humber are well known for the quality of the clays found in those areas, which produce high quality, hand made clay tiles.
+Cambridgeshire is particularly noted for it’s nibless tiles fixed with wooden pegs, whilst Staffordshire clay grounds are noted for their machine made tiles, which are made from the harder clays found in that area.

-The process of making tiles varied depending on whether hand or machine made.
-Tiles were being produced in both cases where the clay is used in the plastic state, traditionally in the case of the handmade tiles soft plastic “pugged” clay is used the tiles being moulded individually and shaped by hand, sand being spread over the mould to assist more easily for the tile to leave the mould and assist the sand faced finish, After a drying period the tiles are stacked on pallets and they are then ready for the kiln.
+The process of making tiles varied depending on whether they were hand or machine made, and tiles were being produced in both cases where the clay is used in the plastic state.
+Traditionally, handmade tiles use soft plastic “pugged” clay with the tiles being moulded individually and shaped by hand.
+Sand is spread over the mould to assist the tile to leave the mould and producethe sand faced finish.
+After a drying period the tiles are stacked on pallets and are then ready to be fired in the kiln.

-In the case of machine made tiles the prepared clay is rolled out like a ribbon and automatically cut off into the required length called “Bats” these are then stored in the “Bat House” to allow the moisture to evaporate after which the tiles are placed in a kiln for firing, which today is controlled by computers and not as formerly by a skilled “Firemen” stoking the Kiln, Consequently the science is more exact producing a better quality product
+In the case of machine made tiles, the prepared clay is rolled out like a ribbon, which is cut into the required length called “Bats”.
+These are then stored in the “Bat House” to allow the moisture to evaporate, after which the tiles are placed in a kiln for firing.

 Alternative Materials for roofing include Canadian Cedar Wood Shingles, Fibre cement slates and more recently the introduction of both Plastic and Polymer traditional sized slates and tiles.